mwelsch/security101/ente-solfhosting.md

 cd ente
 git submodule update --init --recursive
 ```
-Create a `web/Dockerfile` (my content is below, I commented out the cast part and updated the FROM version to 21 rather than 20).
+Create a `web/Dockerfile` (my content is below, I commented out the cast part and updated the FROM version to 23 rather than 20).

-Add the following to a `compose.yaml` (docker-compose will build the image in this case, if you want to build manually and insert the new tag manually use the above guide to build the web app, remove the build part and comment out the image part and insert your image name)
+Add the following to a `compose.yaml` (docker-compose will build the image in this case, if you want to build manually and insert the new tag manually each time: use the above guide (https://help.ente.io/self-hosting/guides/web-app) to build the web app, remove the build part and comment out the image part and insert your image name)

 ```
 services: